nicholasrobertm/RubyCore/README.md

 ---
 Contributing
 ============

+Be sure to contribute your changes against [Gitlab](https://gitlab.com/nicholasrobertm/rubycore).

 I'm happily accepting pull requests for this project.
 Check out current git issues for an idea of the current goals of this project.